behzade/go-template/README.md

 # Go Template
 Go template project with echo and mysql
 This project is a template for building web applications using Go, echo, and MySQL.
-It provides a dockerized environment, a config system, a database schema management, and an entity package for interacting with the database.
+It provides a dockerized environment, a config system, a database schema management and code gen from database schema and openapi specification.

 # Table of Contents
 - [Getting Started](#getting-started)